-Students are expected to conduct themselves in a respectable manner, be considerate of other's rights, and make the best use of opportunities available to them.
+Students are expected to conduct themselves in a respectable manner, be considerate of others' rights, and make the best use of opportunities available to them.

 Permission to remain in class is based on good behavior.
 Attendance may end if the pupil shows unwillingness to observe the regulations of the particular class or shows lack of cooperation.
-Teachers may keep students in at recess or after school for disciplinary reasons.
+Teachers may keep students in during recess or after school for disciplinary reasons.
 The teacher will contact the parent if a student is to stay after school.
-A student who refuses to follow directions by any certified or non-certified staff member will be disciplined according to the following:
+Continued or excessive negative behavior may result in the student being sent to an administrator.